kakwa/dnscherry/docs/deploy.rst

 Other dns parameters
 ~~~~~~~~~~~~~~~~~~~~

-DnsCherry has other dns paramters which must be provided:
+DnsCherry has other dns parameters which must be provided:

 .. sourcecode:: ini